“Hard to comprehend in the human mind

 This is actually a tattoo on the arm of my friend Beka Lombardo who suffers from bipolar disorder.
 Part of her recovery is giving back and being outspoken on the subject.
 This is what she has to say about her new arm artwork.

-“The idea behind this tattoo is that if I ever got to where I felt like I wanted to cut or have suicidal ideations, I just look down and see Joe’s name and I … Read more...
+“The idea behind this tattoo is that if I ever got to where I felt like I wanted to cut or have suicidal ideations, I just look down and see Joe’s name and I know that … Read more...

 Many of us love or have loved an addict.
 Their disease is not who they are and I want you to know that even when they are actively using, their real selves are alive and suffering.
 I can see from Charles’ rap lyrics before his suicide that he felt deeply when he was using.
 That he hated himself, felt guilty, ashamed, depressed and ostracized.
 But I love him and hated the disease.